asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 ## Data validation

 In order to validate the data, the regional level information is aggregated up to country-level totals.
 These are compared with Our World in Data's (OWID) [COVID-19 tracker](https://ourworldindata.org/coronavirus) numbers.
-OWID is a major source for COVID-19-related information and is referenced frequently in scientific research and the media.
+OWID is a key source for COVID-19-related information and is referenced frequently in scientific research and the media.
 OWID was utilizing country-level information provided by the [European Center for Disease Control (ECDC)](https://www.ecdc.europa.eu/en) till November 2020.
 In November 2020, ECDC announced that it will switch to weekly data releases under [The European Surveillance System (TESSy)](https://covid19-surveillance-report.ecdc.europa.eu/) where countries submit NUTS2-level data.
-As a response [OWID switched to the John Hopkins University's (JHU) data repository](https://coronavirus.jhu.edu/map.html), a major data source for COVID-19 information at the global level.
+As a response, [OWID switched](https://coronavirus.jhu.edu/map.html) to the John Hopkins University's (JHU) [data](https://coronavirus.jhu.edu/map.html), which provides COVID-19 information at the global level.

 <img src="./05_figures/validation.png" width="800" title="Tracker comparison with OWID data">

 For validation, both this Tracker and OWID data is merged on a country-date combination and the difference between the daily cases is calculated.
 The figure above plots these differences by countries.
-After October 2020, the difference in the totals for most countries goes up significantly and persists till today.
-Two reasons can be attributed to this.
+After October 2020, the mismatch in the totals goes up significantly and persists till today.
+Two explanations for these trends.
 First, before October 2020, daily data was provided by ECDC which was taking information directly from European countries.
-Since this Tracker is pulling data from the countries directly, the match is very close with the exception of a few outliers.
+Since this Tracker is pulling data from the countries directly, the match pre-October 2020 is very close with the exception of a few outliers.
 Second, since the data source of this Tracker remains unchanged, while OWID updated its source to broader (less-verified) database after October 2020, this Tracker provides a more accurate picture of country-level aggregates including regional variations.
 As of March 2021, ECDC is again releasing daily country-level data but gaps exist between the latest data series and the pre-November 2020 updates.